AGolz/Born2beRoot/README.md

 # Born2beRoot
 (in progress)

-## "Harnessing the Power of Virtualization: Deploying a RockyLinux Server on VirtualBox for Ecole 42's Born2beRoot Project"
+## Harnessing the Power of Virtualization: Deploying a RockyLinux Server on VirtualBox for Ecole 42's Born2beRoot Project

 ### Introduction